 - Step #3: Turn Off and Turn On WiFi toggle.
-Now Tap on (I) button next to your WiFi name.
+Now Tap on the (I) button next to your WiFi name.

 Then Tap on Forget This Network.
-Now Find the Same WiFi again, Enter the WiFi password to successfully connect.
+Now Find the Same WiFi again, and Enter the WiFi password to successfully connect.
 Start the Backup Process again.

 - Remove VPN: Settings > General > Scroll to VPN > Delete VPN Profile and that’s it.